iodigital-com/io-technology/data/blog/frontend-loves-openapi/let-me-introduce-you-to-openapi.md

 Then we declare the **Content-Type** with which the provider will respond.
 RESTful APIs aren't limited by responding only in JSON.
 XML, plain text, HTML, and also binaries are possible Content-Types one can define.

-Then, we'll define the data model with which our API provider will respond.
+Next, we'll define the data model with which our API provider will respond.
 This can be the entire definition of a component at once or a reference to a component defined in the root-level section Components.

 The OpenAPI specification extends the JSON schema specification and allows us to use one of its powerful features: References.
 With references, we can refer to other parts of the document or refer to parts of external documents.
 References are declared with the `$ref` keyword.